Information for Parents, Grandparents and Carers.

 For the hearing impaired child their listening will rely on the continuity of well set up and managed ‘hearing aids’( including all audiological support devices) that are used within their waking hours.

-Families and Teachers of the deaf often refer to the language and listening development of the child ‘as old as consistent and appropriate ‘hearing aid’ wearing’.
+Parents, families and Teachers of the deaf often refer to the language and listening development of the child ‘as old as consistent and appropriate ‘hearing aid’ wearing’.
 Given that also the child is engaged in interactions that are meaningful and appropriate to their needs in the home and educational setting.

 The Monitoring Protocol documents help support the tracking of the baby/child’s all round development and offer support to develop the next steps.
 These guidance documents will help develop an understanding of the needs of the individual hearing impaired child and used together with families and shared with professionals in Health and Education encourage ‘a CAN DO’ and family centered approach.